 - Change the image every 3-5 days for improving your Click Through Rate (CTR)

 - Don’t incorporate too much text on the visual – there is a 20% rule of text.
 Always try to describe your product shortly or write about any offer you may be running or use a tagline that perfectly describes your product.
 Try and wrap up your image content in just a line or two.

 - Don’t use bad quality images; they are usually the main reason you won’t be able to engage your audience.

 The ideal blend of visuals and text is what will create recall and engage your audience.
-Once you perfectly analyze and determine your target market, we’ve found that its much easier to run an effective paid campaign and utilise the potential of Facebook as an advertising platform.
+Once you perfectly analyze and determine your target market, we’ve found that it's much easier to run an effective paid campaign and utilize the potential of Facebook as an advertising platform.